BAPTISM IN THE HOLY SPIRIT INTRODUCTION

 We recognize that the families and members of Champions come from varied and diverse backgrounds.
 As such, we extend the opportunity for people to grow in their understanding of the person and power of the Holy Spirit as well as their understanding of His work in their lives.
 Everyone at Champions Church is encouraged to seek the power, presence and gifts of the Holy Spirit for themselves in a manner with which they are comfortable.
 No one will ever be forced to receive the Holy Spirit or any of His gifts, but all are taught the contemporary work of the Holy Spirit from Scripture and encouraged to grow in love and intimacy with God.

 As we minister to individuals, we will use all the gifts available to us from God to see healing, deliverance and freedom developed in a person’s life.
 Public expressions of the gifts of the Spirit will be demonstrated in an orderly manner as directed by church leadership.
-Appropriate expression of a gift of the Holy Spirit in a corporate setting includes submission to pastoral authority and involves expression of the gifts with dignity and order so that it can be received by all.
+Appropriate expression of a gift of the Holy Spirit in a corporate setting includes Elders present to oversee the expression of the gifts with dignity and order so that it can be received by all.

 Jesus promised His Church that they would receive a powerful encounter with the Holy Spirit after Jesus’ own death and resurrection.
-It is our view that God desires every Christian to experience this same encounter with the Holy Spirit’s power.
+God desires every Christian to experience this same encounter with the Holy Spirit’s power.
 In Luke 11:13, Jesus explains that it is our heavenly Father’s pleasure to give the Holy Spirit to those who ask Him.
-Just like salvation, the Holy Spirit is a free gift from the Father which is received by faith.
+The Holy Spirit is God's promised guidance, help and comfort in our redeemed lives, and He is given from the Father.

 ISSUES OF CONCERNS & PRACTICE

-Through the baptism in the Holy Spirit, God extends His power and the blessing of His presence to all believers.
-Our role is to receive.
-This baptism is marked by an initial act of receiving and continues as a daily response of receiving what God has made available for our service and relationship with Him.
-Through this process of receiving, we choose to accept His good gifts and all His provision for our lives.
+Through the baptism in the Holy Spirit, God extends His power and the blessing of His Spirit to all believers.
+Our role is to receive and be led by the Holy Spirit.
+This baptism is marked by an initial act of receiving and continues as a daily response of receiving direction regarding what God has made available for our service and relationship with Him.
+Through this process of being led by the Holy Spirit, we choose to accept His good gifts and all His provision for our lives (Romans 8:14-17).

 We believe a person receives the Holy Spirit when they receive Christ according to Ephesians 1:13.
-However, as demonstrated in numerous accounts throughout the New Testament, a believer must receive the Holy Spirit in a manner that accepts the full measure of His work in order for Him to be activated in his life.
+In addition, as demonstrated in numerous accounts throughout the New Testament, a believer must be led by the Holy Spirit in order for Him to be active in the believer's life.
 Many believers have been taught that the Holy Spirit’s role in our day and time is to function as the seal of the promise of salvation.
 This teaching is true and right according to Scriptures, but it is only one aspect of the Holy Spirit’s work in the believer’s life.
-Receiving the Holy Spirit after conversion is based on a dawning awareness that His role is more than was understood or explained at conversion.
-This act of receiving is accepting the broadened biblical role of the Holy Spirit by faith.
+Being led by the Holy Spirit after conversion is what equips the beliver to advance in the victory and power of God through Godly choices and actions.

 MAJOR POINTS & SCRIPTURAL REFERENCES